 At SoleScience, we are a team of Canadian Certified Pedorthists (C Ped (C)s).
-We are experts in foot and lower limb assessment, as well as the design, manufacture and modification of custom foot orthotics and orthopedic footwear.
+We are experts in foot and lower limb assessment, as well as the design, manufacture and modification of custom orthotics & orthotic insoles and orthopedic footwear.
 A common question we hear from our SoleScience patients is about why we can’t provide our patients with a prescription for their custom foot orthotics.
 As Pedorthists, we embrace close professional relationships and collaboration with family physicians, surgeons and other specialized doctors to provide our patients with the prescriptions required.
 Our expert network can also formulate diagnoses and provide specialist referrals (i.e. Orthopaedic Surgeon) for our patients.
 Furthermore, all major insurance providers require that a prescription come from a medical doctor, surgeon or other specialist for coverage.

 There are several reasons that a prescription needs to be written by a physician.
 Two of the more important reasons include “scope of practice” and ”conflict of interest.”

 A Pedorthist’s scope of practice does not include the ability to prescribe orthotics, compression stockings, bracing or any other piece of medical equipment, nor does it allow us to formally provide a patient with a diagnosis of a medical condition, disease or pathology.
 While we are experts in the foot and lower limb with extensive knowledge of all of the pathologies that we treat, there are more elements to diagnosing a medical condition than our assessment covers.
 While we do work closely with our referring physicians, offering our expert opinions on each unique patient case, we leave it to the doctors to diagnose each condition.

 Another important reason that Pedorthists do not write prescriptions is to avoid potential conflicts of interest.